defaultxr/cl-patterns/README.md

 Tour
 ====

-* event.lisp - code to represent and deal with events (the event class, play functionality, `*event-output-type*`, etc)
+* event.lisp - code to represent and deal with events (the event class, play functionality, `*event-output-function*`, etc)
 * ideas.lisp - right now just a file to keep unsorted work-in-progress ideas in.
 * misc.lisp - where i put my code when i'm just messing around with stuff. might be useful as example code, but could also have outdated stuff in it.
 * package.lisp - the package.lisp file.